helga-ish/Movie-tinder/README.md

 # Movie-tinder
-Find out the movies borh of you like!
+Find out the movies both of you like!